tim-zh/photon-paw/README.md

     //subscribe to events from ui server by name .handleCommand("a", msg => alert("command received"))

-    //subscribe to events with unknown or dynamic names .defaultHandler((event, msg) => alert("unknown event " + event + " " + msg))
+    //subscribe to events with dynamic names
+    .defaultHandler((event, msg) => alert("unknown event " + event + " " + msg))

     //execute some code after establishing the connection with ui server